 Returning to the project team, we need to look at how specific aspects of the project can be upset by (or cause upset to) stakeholders.
 The PMBOK® Guide does offer useful guidance now – the Knowledge Areas.
 Consider them in turn: who can influence the scope of the project?
 We might start worrying about sales and marketing people, or even market trends (to go back outside for a moment).
 How about the schedule?
 Lack of resources for the team is a big factor here.
 The budget will see the finance department come to light.
 If we are lucky, the Project Sponsor will handle our project finances.

 Velopi’s project management professional (PMP)® training courses cover stakeholder management.
-If this area is intriguing for you, you might consider one of our project management certification courses that are being held virtually until further notice.
-Find out more by visiting our training page or by contacting us directly.
+If this area is intriguing for you, you might consider one of our project management certification courses.